 It's been a couple of months since we last put together a list of ten awesome auto industry blog articles.
 Since then, there have been plenty more share-worthy blogs to sift through!

 Similar to part one, the blogs we've shared below are from all different segments of the auto industry, providing value for several auto niches.
 Topics range from vehicle maintenance and safety to best practices for marketing your automotive business to both B2B and B2C.

-In a world of online vehicle shopping, having a presence on social media and other digital outlets is essential for dealers.
+In the world of online vehicle shopping, having a presence on social media and other digital outlets is essential for dealers.
 Consumers are increasingly spending more time researching their next vehicle online than in a dealership.
 And a growing portion of this online research is through social media engagement.

-In this article, Kacey Gorringe highlights some of the advantages of getting your dealership plugged-in with social media.
+In this article, Kacey Gorringe highlights some of the advantages of getting your dealership plugged in with social media.

 As auto technology grows in its complexity, service technicians require much more than just mechanical knowledge.

 This article speaks to the increasing popularity of Apple CarPlay and Android Auto integration and the need to educate OEMs and dealers on how to repair these sophisticated technologies.
 This question is... will vehicle owners be able to rely on dealers for these challenging repairs or will Apple and Android eventually offer auto service centers for their infotainment systems?

 Dale Pollak makes an interesting analogy between air traffic control automation and purchasing used cars through the online marketplace of an auction house.
 While making such an expensive purchase without physically seeing the vehicle is certainly riskier for dealers, it can be done and will allow their sales personnel to spend more time on the floor and less time at auctions.

 Having a good online reputation is very important to auction businesses, so it may be worth a try if your dealership hasn't already.